 Creative Journal Ideas to help make journaling fun for kids—Oh, the many joys of creative journaling!
 I love to write about journal keeping tips, journal prompts and starters, creative journaling, and journal writing techniques.
 Writing in a journal is one of my favorite activities, but creating new, exciting and innovate ways to keep a journal is nearly as enjoyable if you ask me.

-Time and again, I am amazed at how many fun, exciting, simple, and low-cost ways there are to embellish a journal.
+To get and keep kids interesting in journaling, try introducing them to fun, exciting, simple, and low-cost ways to embellish a journal.
 Below is a list of fun and exciting journaling ideas for kids below to make journal keeping an interactive and unique tool for self-expression and personal growth (not to mention a wonderful creative writing skill development tool, but more on that later.)

 - Summarize your day in 20 words or less.

 - Write one word across the journal page that best describes your day.